 - What are the company’s shipping and return policies?

 - Is the product made from a full-spectrum extract, or does it use CBD isolate?

 How to Give CBD to Anxious Dogs

-There are two types of CBD products for dogs that you can use to ease anxiety in your four-legged friends: CBD pet oil and CBD dog treats.
+There are two types of CBD products for dogs that you can use to ease anxiety in your four-legged friends: CBD pet oil and CBD dog treats for anxiety.